-Safety Chains/Cables - Safety chains/cables are also important; the chains/cables are connected to the trailer and should be of sufficient length to reach the frame of the tow vehicle and should be long enough to allow the tow vehicle to turn without binding or tensioning .
+Safety Chains/Cables - Safety chains/cables are also important; the chains/cables are connected to the trailer and should be of sufficient length to reach the frame of the tow vehicle and should be long enough to allow the tow vehicle to turn without binding or tensioning.
+Attach the chains/cables by crisscrossing them under the tongue of the trailer and then attaching them to the tow vehicle.

 Trailer Hitch - A properly matched trailer hitch ball and coupler is important.
 Make certain that the coupler and the hitch ball are properly seated and locked.

 Tie-down straps should never be used by themselves, they are only used to help in keeping the boat secured to the trailer.
-Make certain that the safety chain/cable is properly secured to the bow eye.
+Make certain that the safety chain is properly secured to the bow eye.